What is inflammatory bowel disease?

 Adam C. Stein, MD, specializes in the treatment of a variety of different digestive disorders, with a focus on small bowel disease (such as small bowel Crohn disease, high ostomy output, short bowel syndrome, intestinal failure and celiac disease) as well as nutrition and IBD.

-Laura H. Yun, MD, cares for patients with inflammatory bowel and also has an interest in women’s health issues in gastroenterology.
+Laura H. Yun, MD, cares for patients with inflammatory bowel disease and also has an interest in women’s health issues in gastroenterology.

 - Biological Treatments